 TB that does not respect administrative boundaries and tackling the disease requires a coordinated effort by neighbouring districts across borders to accelerate prevention, diagnosis, case management and treatment.
-Zambia and Malawi have come together to establish the Mchinji-Chipata Cross Committee Border using Framework for Cross-Border Integrated Disease Surveillance and Response.
-The Framework as developed by the Community of Practise (CoP) on Laboratory and Surveillance in August 2017 in Maputo, Mozambique under the Southern Africa Tuberculosis and Health Systems Support (SATBHSS) project.
+Zambia and Malawi have come together to establish the Mchinji-Chipata Cross Border Committee using the Framework for Cross-Border Integrated Disease Surveillance and Response.
+The Framework as developed by the Community of Practise (CoP) on Laboratory and Surveillance in August 2017 in Maputo, Mozambique under the

+Southern Africa Tuberculosis and Health Systems Support (SATBHSS) project.
 The framework provides an opportunity for project countries and their neighbours to strengthen priority cross-border activities for disease control, including but not limited to disease surveillance, epidemic preparedness and outbreak control and building core capacities to ensure compliance to the International Health Regulations (IHR (2005).
-It also has guidelines on how to set up Cross-Border Zonal disease surveillance and response committees which shall be
+It also has diagnosed TB cases from Xai-Xai Provincial Hospital to referral health facilities for DOT: are there leaks?